elliottsj/ftw-android/README.md

 A `SilkFeedFragment` that automatically caches its contents locally, and loads it again later without pulling from the network.

-### SilkLastUpdatedFragment

-A `SilkCachedFeedFragment` that displays a frame on the top indicating the last time the fragment pulled from the network, and allowing the user to invoke a refresh.

 ### SilkPagerFragment

 A `SilkFragment` that contains a `ViewPager` and makes interaction with it easy.